ArchipelagoMW/Archipelago/worlds/messenger/docs/setup_en.md

 1. Download and install Courier Mod Loader using the instructions on the release page
    * [Latest release is currently 0.7.1](https://github.com/Brokemia/Courier/releases)
 2. Download and install the randomizer mod
-   1. Download the latest TheMessengerRandomizer.zip from the [The Messenger Randomizer Mod AP releases page](https://github.com/alwaysintreble/TheMessengerRandomizerModAP/releases)
+   1. Download the latest TheMessengerRandomizerAP.zip from the [The Messenger Randomizer Mod AP releases page](https://github.com/alwaysintreble/TheMessengerRandomizerModAP/releases)
    2. Extract the zip file to `TheMessenger/Mods/` of your game's install location
       * You can have both the non AP randomizer and the AP randomizer installed, but the AP randomizer is backwards